athenasystems/phpStartPoint/README.md

 # phpStartPoint
 phpStartPoint is a tool to help programmers start to develop PHP code for a database driven web application.
 The idea is that you build a database, and then you run this script which will produce PHP Class code, and php web pages that can be used to control the data in the database.
 What gets output is a starting point, and not all of the code will be useful or probably needed.

-It also sets up Apache2, MySQL, and php5, and adds the neccesary software and configuration to get a working development set up on the developers machine, or a server.
+It also optionally sets up Apache2, MySQL, and php5, and adds the neccesary software and configuration to get a working development set up on the developers machine, or a server.
 I even threw in a sample database to serve as an example for the curious.

 It aim is to take the work out of setting up a web app system on a LAMP server, and leave the developer with a starting point to code on from.